i-ntERPrise/intERPrise/README.md

 * Absolute data-centricity (ALL data rules enforced by DB2 by way of triggers and constraints)
 * ILE
-* No DSPFâ€™s (display files aka 5250)
+* No DSPF (display files aka 5250)
 * Absolute separation of concerns (MVC)
 * Absolute leveraging of standard, unique IBM i capabilities (*MSGF, work management, *USRSPC, *USRIDX, journaling, commitment control, etc.)
-* No â€œblack-boxâ€� functionality
+* No black-box functionality
 * No ISV product dependencies
-* Open to ANY potential device and/or service (read front-end), interacting via JSON between the IBM I based solution and the â€œdelivery channelâ€� (read â€œclientâ€�).
+* Open to ANY potential device and/or service (read front-end), interacting via JSON between the IBM I based solution and the delivery channel(read client).
 * Absolutely no OPM (Original Program Model) code constructs will be acceptable.

 **NOTE**: for all the 0.n **alpha** releases: please focus all your efforts on the `CRD000F`, `DEB000F` and `CSH000F` tables and all their associated components, in order to familiarise yourself with architecture and how all components interrelate.
 Should you have **any** suggestions on how the "Committee" (intERPrise Architectural and Standards Committee) can improve the architecture, to make it even more "open" and relevant, please forward your detailed suggestions to `management@i-nterprise.org`.